iFLYTEK-CV/EDU-CHEMC/README.md

 The latest news about the competition CROCS on ICDAR2024:

-March 13, 2024: In line with an announcement from ICDAR, the competition schedule has been adjusted to allow contestants more time to optimize their algorithms.
+March 13, 2024:

+In line with an announcement from ICDAR, the competition schedule has been adjusted to allow contestants more time to optimize their algorithms.

 The deadline for Test A has been postponed from March 20 to April 15, and the deadline for Test B has been moved from March 31 to April 25.
-Please refer to the Planned Schedule for more details.